guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 <span style="color: #d65d0e">Server Templating Tools</span> <span style="color: #3588E9">--></span> these are tools like Docker, Vagrant and Packer from Hashicorp that can be used to create a custom image of a virtual machine or a container.
 These images already contain all the required software and dependencies installed on them.

-<strong style="color: white">Benefits</strong> of <span style="color: #d65d0e">IaC</span>: faster time to production, more efficient development, protection against staff churn, lower costs and improved use of developer time, and idempotente.
+<strong style="color: white">Benefits</strong> of <span style="color: #d65d0e">IaC</span>: faster time to production, more efficient development, protection against staff churn, lower costs and improved use of developer time, and idempotent.

 <span style="color: #d65d0e">In place update</span> <span style="color: #3588E9">--></span> use the same software upgrade life cycle for each server using the same approach